 Technology is essential for society, and it brings a lot of benefits, but there is also the potential of abusing this technology.
 Facial recognition technology is not an exception to this; there is a lot of possibilities that this technology can be misused by people in control.
 Therefore, to prevent any exacerbation of societal issues in the future, governments should adopt laws to regulate this technology.
 The results when tech companies are forced to choose between market success and social ethics won’t be in the best interest of the public.
 The government needs to initiate some legislation in this technology so that the technological advances are not affected, all the while protecting the public interest.
 Government authorities can rely on technological approaches that may have some flaws or are biased without giving much thought to the human element and deciding who to conduct surveillance on and even apprehend for some crime.

 Government authorities can track activities of political opponents and other activities that are public in ways that would contradict the democratic society norms.
 Similarly, corporations may make decisions that affect the eligibility for jobs, employment, or transactions without public involvement by using facial recognition.
 Critical questions of privacy, anonymity, freedom of speech, freedom of expression, and life are raised through such activities.

 These laws and regulations should also aim to keep the market competition healthy and not let some organizations monopolize this technology and make it easy for newer organizations to invest and develop in this market.

 Government laws should require facial recognition service providing tech companies to make their technical limitations and capabilities public in terms that ordinary people can understand about their product.

-There should be laws that require that the tech companies which provide facial recognition services commercially to engage in testing of their face recognition systems through independent third party organizations that are involved in the testing of these systems.
+There should be laws that require that the tech companies which provide facial recognition services commercially engage in testing of their face recognition systems through independent third-party organizations that are involved in the testing of these systems.
 The systems must be tested for unfair bias and accuracy.
 Furthermore, these test results must be made public.

 Tech Sector Responsibilities